-Retired and ready to overland across the American West, Guy Tokunaga ordered a very custom Alaskan Mini for his Toyota Tacoma, and hit the road.
+Retired and ready to overland across The American West, Guy Tokunaga ordered a very custom Alaskan Camper and hit the road.
 For what he wanted to do, anything more would have been a compromise.
 Stunning off-road red rock truck camping adventure photos ahead!

 In an era when truck campers are becoming more sophisticated with multiple slide-outs and sprawling lists of luxury features and technology, it’s easy to forget that all some people want is a solid roof over their heads, a place to sleep, heat, electric light, and a few places to put their stuff.
 For these folks, the big campers with all their bells and whistles are actually a turn-off sending them searching for a truck camper with exactly what they need, and nothing more.

 As a magazine, we have often wondered if the truck camper marketplace will eventually turn back and away from larger slide-out units to more simple dinette-slide and non-slide campers.
-Will there be a return to more simple and lower weight campers to accommodate the payload of future trucks, and to meet the ever present demand for fuel efficiency?
+Will there be a return to simpler and lighter campers to accommodate the payload of future trucks, and to meet the ever present demand for fuel efficiency?
 Could the consumer move back to truck campers with less sophistication and complexity to reduce maintenance and simplify their truck camping experience?

 How did you get into truck camping?